-A statement for SEEING THE ELEPHANT and RESPOND.
+A statement for RESPOND. and SEEING THE ELEPHANT

 We have all “seen the elephant,” but only some of us are willing to challenge conformity, eager to knock down the remaining pillars of misdirection.
 As a man born into oppression, I am taught to fear what will happen between us once all the pillars have fallen.
-How does one interact after experiencing complete disillusionment?
+How does a systematically trained mind interact after experiencing complete disillusionment?
+The possibility of an infinite list of uninhibited choices, not altered by deeply rooted conditions, can be overwhelming.
+By tasting the autonomy of what once belonged to the supreme, how do we not become the elephant itself?
+There is a desire to find out.

 A statement for BETWEEN US